Supporting each other through the Pandemic...

 coffee morning plus

-As things have progressed the decision to close coffee mornings is no longer just up to us.
-As of Sunday 22nd March 2020 we must all stay in our homes and there are to be no more than two people together in a public place, while implementing the safe distance rule.
-We do hope that over the summer months things might improve, but we know it will be some time before we can all meet up once more, in person.
+As things have progressed the decision to close coffee mornings was important to comply with the changing rules around physical distancing and meeting in larger groups.
+We know it will be some time before we can all meet up once more, in person.
 We will confirm when we know we can move forward again.

 Please know that we are very much still here for everyone.
 If you need to make contact for any reason or just want to stay in touch, please feel free to contact us by using the drop down menu at the top of the page by clicking on 'More' or by leaving a message on 020 8908 2252.

-Please do take care, follow all the guidelines for hygiene and for staying home.
+Please do take care, follow all the guidelines for hygiene, wearing a mask in pubic and maintaining 2 metre distance wherever possible.
 Stay in touch with friends and family as much as you possibly can.
 Try not to be too scared.
-Just try to live one day at a time and ask for any help you might need.
+Just try to live one day at a time and don't hold back from asking for any help you might need.

 With our love and prayers,